 Yet a peek at the breakdown of poll respondents, courtesy of Wall Street Journal researchers, shows that the increase in skepticism has been most stark among the older age groups now dominated by Baby Boomers, who are now between 50 and 68 years old.

 This perception is largely based on the financial crash that’s still in the back of everyone’s mind.
-It’s easier to find like-mined people in the pessimism camp these days, but things will get better.
+It’s easier to find like-minded people in the pessimism camp these days, but things will get better.
 Innovation in the coming years and decades is going to take many by surprise and the Millennials are usually the first adopters because we came up during a period of exponential technological growth.

 Millennials are going to figure it out and start spending money…eventually.
 These things take time.